- Online Training

 There is a common misconception in the basketball community that more actual basketball is the only and best way to get better.
 Of course, the ones that have figured out it takes more than on-court drills and pick-up games to get better, are already ahead of the game.

-Many, unfortunately, still have not bought-in to this concept of using strength & conditioning to improve their game via athleticism, injury mitigation and improved work capacity.
+Many, unfortunately, still have not bought-in to this concept of using strength and conditioning workouts for basketball to improve their game via athleticism, injury mitigation and improved work capacity.
 And that goes for players and coaches alike.
 There are several theories I have on why basketball players don’t gravitate towards the weight room for improvement like football players do, but I’ll save that for a rainy day.

 For now, I want to share some versatile programming options that can help you get the most out of your basketball players, even if they aren’t so sure about the weight room (yet).

 This is not a best list or even an extensive list of options.
 These are rules or set-in-stone methods.
-These are simply some helpful tools you can add to your coaching toolbox and use if you’re ever in need or have the ability to use them.
+These are simply some helpful tools you can add to your coaching toolbox and use if you’re ever in need or have the ability to use them in your basketball conditioning program.

 I know what you’re thinking.
 Why is this for basketball players?
 Can’t they just bench, squat and clean to get stronger?
 Won’t getting stronger automatically make them faster and more explosive?